kirlf/CSP/FEC/Conv codes idea extensions.md

 ## References

 \[1\] J. Hagenauer, E. Offer, and L. Papke, Reed Solomon Codes and Their Applications.
 New York IEEE Press, 1994
+\[2\] Ebert, P. M., and S. Y. Tong.
+"Convolutional Reed‐Solomon Codes."
+Bell Labs Technical Journal 48.3 (1969): 729-742.
+\[3\] Andrews, Kenneth S., et al. "The development of turbo and LDPC codes for deep-space applications."
+Proceedings of the IEEE 95.11 (2007): 2142-2156.